Sunday, September 16, 2012

 "Steel" by Richard Matheson (The Magazine of Fantasy and Science Fiction, May, 1956)

-"The Old Man" by Henry Slesar (Diners Club Magazine, 1962) Adapted as "The Old Man in the Cave."
+"The Old Man" by Henry Slesar (Diners' Club Magazine, September, 1962) Adapted as "The Old Man in the Cave."

 "The Self-Improvement of Salvadore Ross" by Henry Slesar (The Magazine of Fantasy and Science Fiction, May, 1961)